Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_3dGeometry_SUB_surface_area_chapter_0_video_04_b.typ

 #slide()[
-  #text(size: 30pt, weight: "bold")[Step 2: Plug in the Values]
+  #text(size: 30pt, weight: "bold")[Step 2: Substitute Values]
   #v(40pt)
   #only("1-")[- Side length, $s = 7"m"$]
   #v(20pt)
   #only("2-")[- $"SA" = 6 × (7"m")^2$]
   #only("1")[
-    #voiceover("Now, let's plug in our known value.
+    #voiceover("Now, let's substitute our known value.
 We're given that the side length is 7 meters.")
   ]
   #only("2")[
-    #voiceover("So, we substitute 7 meters for s in our formula.
+    #voiceover("So we replace s with 7 meters in our formula.
 This gives us: Surface Area equals 6 times 7 meters squared.")
   ]
 ]